Carlos151294/photo/README.md

 ### Installation

-Go to the root folder of the project (/photo).
+Open a terminal.
+Go to the root folder of the project.
 Install all the project dependencies:

     npm i